National Parks

 Wildlife in Zion National Park

-Visitors will find a rich ecosystem in Zion. elk roam and mountain lions stalk.
-Also find peregrine falcons and Stellar’s jay above.
-The bighorn sheep perch along rock ledges.
+Visitors will find a rich ecosystem in Zion.
+Elk roam, and mountain lions stalk.
+Peregrine falcons and Stellar’s jays are also found above.
+Bighorn sheep perch along rock ledges.
+Remember to keep 25 feet away from all animals.

 What to do in Zion with Kids or Pets